Top 15 Organizations that Help the Homeless

 - Empowering individuals through care packages and emotional support

-8. Tracy Interfaith Ministries – Alleviating Hunger and Homelessness in California, USA
+8. Tracy Interfaith Ministries – Alleviating Hunger and Homelessness in California

-Tracy Interfaith Ministries provide food and clothing to low-income and homeless communities and individuals in Tracy, California.
+Tracy Interfaith Ministries provides food and clothing to low-income and homeless individuals and communities in Tracy, California, making it a trusted nonprofit organization for homeless communities.
 They also offer emergency rental and utility assistance, as well as referrals for services they cannot provide.
 Tracy Interfaith Ministries began in February of 1988 with six volunteers from various churches in town who joined forces to care for the needy in Tracy.
-The operation quickly expanded, and they now have over one hundred volunteers who run their food bank, clothing store, and holiday giving programs.
+The operation has quickly expanded, and they now have over 100 volunteers who run their food bank, clothing store, and holiday giving programs.

 Impact and Reach: